NLeSC/vector-similarities/README.md

 # vector-similarities
-Fast Python computation of vector similarity scores
+Fast Python computation of vector similarities using NumPy and/or Numba implementations.